syohex/emacs-git-messenger2/README.md

 ## Key Bindings

-You can modify key bindings by customizing `git-messenger-map`.
+You can modify key bindings by customizing `git-messenger2-map`.

 | Key                  | Command                                                 |
 |:--------------------:|:--------------------------------------------------------|